-The energy market is dominated by Hydro (50.6 %) and Fossil Fuel (49.4 %) generation, with a total installed capacity of 3451 Mwe, yielding a gross electricity production of 12357 GWh/yr (as of Dec 2002).
+Energy market is domminated by Hydro (51.7 %) and Fossil Fuel (44.0 %) generation, with a total installed capacity of 4557 Mwe, putting up a gross electricity production of 18609 GWh/yr (as for Dec 2008).
+The remainder percentage corresponds mainly to imported energy (650 MWe from Colombia and Peru).
+The increase in power demand is about 150 MWe per year.

-Production from renewable energy sources in Ecuador, including geothermal, solar and wind, is still neglegible, but is planned to increase in the future.
+Production from renewable energy sources in Ecuador, mainly solar and wind, is still negligible (2.42 MWe), but is planned to increase in the future, including geothermal.
 The Tufiño-Chiles geothermal prospect owns the especial status of Bi-National Project, due to its location on the Ecuador-Colombia border.
-This and several other high and low-medium temperature geothermal prospects in Ecuador await state and private investment to be developed in order to lessen the dependence on fossil fuel use.
+The political decission to go geothermal has been taken by the Ecuadorean government and initial public funds have been allocated since late 2008.
+MEER already completed the first geothermal gradient exploration hole, ever, in Ecuador, on the Tufiño prospect, to a depth of 554 m and final diameter NQ (76 mm).
+Chachimbiro has been allocated 1 MUSD for geophysical exploration starting 2009 and reconnaissance geological and geochemical surveys are underway in Chacana-Papallacta prospect.
+This and several other high and low-medium temperature geothermal prospects in Ecuador await state and private investment to be developed in order to lessen the dependance on fossil fuel use.
 Finally, in Ecuador, geothermal energy is challenged to be cost-efficient in front of an abundant hydro resource, as well as to be environmentally safe.